Deepak Punia (wrestler)

-Subedar Deepak Punia is an Indian freestyle wrestler.
-He is the reigning Commonwealth Games champion in the 86 kg weight category.
-Punia has won a silver medal at the 2019 World Championships in the freestyle 86 kg category, where he had to concede the final by walkover to his idol, Hassan Yazdani of Iran.
-This silver medal also earned him a berth at the 2020 Summer Olympics, where he finished fifth after narrowly losing the bronze medal match.
-He later won silver in the 86 kg freestyle event at the 2022 Asian Games.
+Deepak Punia (born 19 May 1999) is an Indian freestyle wrestler.
+Punia has won a silver medal at the 2019 World Championships in the men's 86 kg event, where he conceded the final by walkover to his idol, Hassan Yazdani.
+This silver medal earned him a berth at the 2020 Tokyo Olympics, where he finished fifth after narrowly losing the bronze medal match.
+He later won gold in same event at the 2022 Commonwealth Games and silver at the 2022 Asian Games.